newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 - Because of React's class components, it will contribute to improve your OOP knowledge : you'll be writing a certain amount of  `this.state.myStuff`, `this.setState({ key : value })`, `this.state.otherStuff`, `this.myMethod`, `this.otherMethodOfMine`...
 - faster then you know you will spend your time destructuring the state (it sounds so complicated now but trust me it is so simple once you are within React).
 Also, you will have to use the spread operator `...`😬 all the time!
 Check this out: `[...array]` is the same as `array.slice()` and  `.slice()` is the array method to *make a copy* of an array.
 You'll need it a lot in React, to change/update a state!
-You'll learn that **the state is immutable** (you canNOT change it directly like that), so you HAVE to make a *copy* of it (with the... spread operator 😋), update the copy as you want and paste the updated copy (like a copy/paste really!)
+You'll learn that **the state is immutable** and it has consequences.
+But don't panic, React has several major built-in methods to deal with that.
-- Be sure of that: your JS knowledge with seriously increase or strengthen by learning React!
+- You can be 100% confident that your JS knowledge will seriously rocket or at least strengthen, by learning React!

 Today i'm so unimpressed by the spread operator and i'm destructuring the shht out of everything!😂 And it's only been 2 full weeks of learning sofar!
 You can do it too, for real.
 Just take your time, to each his/her own pace.